joonasy/rebirth/docs/markdown/css/naming-conventions.md

 }
 ```

-Chainable modifiers can also be added to component collections.
+Chainable modifiers can also be added to component groups.

 ```css
 .Buttons {